mzehra24/Data-Science-Tools-and-Ecosystem/README.md

 Share your notebook through GitHub

-Instructions
-Note - Screenshots
-Throughout this lab, you will be prompted to take screenshots and save them on your device.
-You will need these screenshots to upload them as your submission for peer review at the end of this course.
-You can use various free screengrabbing tools or your operating system's shortcut keys to do this (for example, Alt+PrintScreen in Windows and Shift+Command+3 for Mac).

-Note 1 : Images can be saved with either the .jpg or .png extension.
+📝 Important Notes

+You will need to take screenshots throughout the lab to include in your submission.

+Save images as .jpg or .png.

-Note 2: It's recommended to take a screenshot covering the entire content, from the question header to the final output.
-For markdown cells, capturing only the output is sufficient, there's no need to include the code itself.
+Capture the entire content (from question header to output) for code cells.
+For markdown cells, only the output is needed.

+Recommended Screenshot Shortcuts:

+Windows: Alt + PrintScreen

+Mac: Shift + Command + 3

+🧩 Exercises
 Exercise 1: Create a Jupyter Notebook

-Create a new Jupyter notebook called DataScienceEcosystem.ipynb
+Create a new Jupyter Notebook named DataScienceEcosystem.ipynb.

-Note: The next item in the course will launch JupyterLite with an empty notebook with this name that you can use to complete rest of the Exercises.
-You can also use any other Jupyter notebook environment (e.g. Anaconda) that you prefer to complete the assignment.
+You can use JupyterLite, Anaconda, or any other environment of your choice.

-Exercise 2: Create markdown cell with title of the notebook
+Exercise 2: Create a Markdown Cell with a Title

+Add a markdown cell with the title:

-Create a markdown cell with the title Data Science Tools and Ecosystem using H1 style heading.
+# Data Science Tools and Ecosystem

-Take a screenshot of the markdown cell and name it as 2-title.png
+Screenshot: 2-title.png

+Exercise 3: Add an Introduction

-Exercise 3 - Create a markdown cell for an introduction
+Add a markdown cell with the sentence:

-Write an introductory sentence about the notebook such as the follows:

 In this notebook, Data Science Tools and Ecosystem are summarized.

-Take a screenshot of the markdown cell and name it as 3-intro.png
+Screenshot: 3-intro.png

+Exercise 4: List Data Science Languages

-Exercise 4 - Create a markdown cell to list data science languages
+Add a markdown cell starting with:

-Start the cell with an overview line such as:

 Some of the popular languages that Data Scientists use are:

-Then create an ordered list (i.e. numbered) listing 3 (or more) commonly used languages for data science.
+Then create a numbered list of at least 3 languages (e.g., Python, R, SQL).

-Take a screenshot of the markdown cell and name it as 4-dslanguages.png
+Screenshot: 4-dslanguages.png

+Exercise 5: List Data Science Libraries

-Exercise 5 - Create a markdown cell to list data science libraries
+Add a markdown cell starting with:

-Add an overview line to the cell like:

 Some of the commonly used libraries used by Data Scientists include:
-Below this line add an ordered list listing 3 (or more) commonly used libraries in data science.

-Take a screenshot of the markdown cell and name it as 5-dslibraries.png

-Exercise 6 - Create a markdown cell with a table of Data Science tools

-Create a single column table in this cell with the first row containing the header Data Science Tools.
-The subsequent three rows in the table should indicate three development environment open source tools used in data science.

-Take a screenshot of the markdown cell and name it as 6-dstools.png

-Hint: Refer to Lab: Using Markdowns in Jupyter Notebooks to create a table.

-Exercise 7 - Create a markdown cell introducing arithmetic expression examples

-Add a line in this cell with H3 style heading with text like:

-Below are a few examples of evaluating arithmetic expressions in Python.

-Take a screenshot of the markdown cell and name it as 7-introarithmetic.png

-Exercise 8 - Create a code cell to multiply and add numbers

-In this code cell evaluate the expression (3*4)+5.
-Insert a comment line before the expression to explain the operation e.g.  This a simple arithmetic expression to mutiply then add integers.
-Then execute the cell to ensure the expression returns the expected output of 17.

-Take a screenshot of the code cell with output and name it as 8-multiplyandaddintegers.png

-Exercise 9 - Create a code cell to convert minutes to hours

-In this code cell write an expression that converts 200 minutes into hours.
-Insert a comment line before the expression to explain the operation e.g.  This will convert 200 minutes to hours by diving by 60.
-Run the cell to evaluate the expression.

-Take a screenshot of the code cell with output and name it as 9-hourstominutes.png

-Exercise 10 - Insert a markdown cell to list Objectives

-Below the introduction cell created in Exercise 3, insert a new markdown cell to list the objectives that this notebook covered (i.e. some of the key takeaways from the course).
-In this new cell start with an introductory line titled: Objectives: in bold font.
-Then using an unordered list (bullets) indicate 3 to 5 items covered in this notebook, such as List popular languages for Data Science.

-Take a screenshot of the markdown cell and name it as 10-objectives.png

-Exercise 11 - Create a markdown cell to indicate the Author's name

-In this markdown cell markdown cell include the following text Author in H2 style heading.
-Include your name as regular text below the word Author.

-Take a screenshot of the markdown cell and name it as 11-authordetails.png

-Note: Save and download the notebook.

-Exercise 12 - Share your notebook through GitHub

-Upload your notebook to a public respository on GitHub.

-Note : Please keep the GitHub repo link of the notebook handy.
-You will need to submit this link as a part of the assignment evaluation.

-Hint: Refer to Lab: Working with files in Jupyter Notebooks to download the notebook from SN Labs.

-Exercise 13 -Take a screenshot of the first page of the notebook and save it as 1-notebook.png

-Refer to Hands-on Lab: Getting Started with GitHub to upload the downloaded notebook to GitHub.

-Congratulations on completing this project.
-In a subsequent item in the course you will submit a link to your notebook on GitHub and evaluate your peers.

-Author
+Create a numbered list of at least 3 libraries (e.g., Pandas, NumPy, Matplotlib).

+Screenshot: 5-dslibraries.png

+Exercise 6: Create a Table of Data Science Tools

+Add a markdown cell containing a single-column table like this:

+Data Science Tools
+Jupyter Notebook
+RStudio
+Apache Zeppelin

+Screenshot: 6-dstools.png

+Exercise 7: Introduce Arithmetic Expression Examples

+Add a markdown cell with an H3 heading:

+### Below are a few examples of evaluating arithmetic expressions in Python.

+Screenshot: 7-introarithmetic.png

+Exercise 8: Multiply and Add Numbers

+Add a code cell:

+# This is a simple arithmetic expression to multiply then add integers
+(3 * 4) + 5

+Run the cell.
+The expected output is 17.

+Screenshot: 8-multiplyandaddintegers.png

+Exercise 9: Convert Minutes to Hours

+Add another code cell:

+# This will convert 200 minutes to hours by dividing by 60
+200 / 60

+Run the cell to display the result (3.3333 hours).

+Screenshot: 9-hourstominutes.png

+Exercise 10: List Objectives

+Below the introduction cell, add a markdown cell titled Objectives: (in bold).

+Example:

+**Objectives:**
+- List popular languages for Data Science
+- Identify commonly used libraries
+- Demonstrate basic arithmetic operations in Python
+- Introduce Data Science tools

+Screenshot: 10-objectives.png

+Exercise 11: Author’s Details

+Add a markdown cell:

+## Author
+Your Name

+Screenshot: 11-authordetails.png

+Exercise 12: Share on GitHub

+Save and download your notebook.

+Upload it to a public GitHub repository.

+Keep the GitHub link handy for submission.

+💡 Refer to “Hands-on Lab: Working with Files in Jupyter Notebooks” if you need help downloading or uploading files.

+Exercise 13: First Page Screenshot

+Take a screenshot of the first page of your notebook.

+Save it as: 1-notebook.png

+🏁 Congratulations!

+You’ve completed the Final Assignment for this course!
+In the next step, you will submit your GitHub link and evaluate your peers’ work.

+👩‍💻 Authors

 Lakshmi Holla

 Niveditha Pandith

+Other Contributors:
+Rav Ahuja, Malika Singla

 Other contributor(s)
 Rav Ahuja